-Because those toddlers turned into tweens and teens.
-And those once-early snoozers have started roaming the house at 10 p.m., 11 p.m., midnight or even beyond.
+Parenting babies and little kids — and all their recurring sleep regressions — is sure chaotic, isn’t it?
+Then again, those kiddos did pretty much always call it a night by 8 p.m., leaving you to enjoy your home in blissful quiet.
+Once those toddlers turn into tweens and teens, though…not so much.
+Now, those once-early snoozers have started roaming the house at 10 p.m., 11 p.m., midnight or even beyond.
 This is no good for a couple of reasons.
 For one thing, older kids still need sleep (8 to 10 hours a night).
 And for another thing, you need to be able to watch Stranger Things 2 without interruptions.
 I mean, priorities.

 But trying to get a “no I don’t feel tired at all” kid to go to bed is anything but easy.
 So here are some tips that can actually help.

 1. No gadgets in the bedroom starting 30 minutes before bedtime